HOW TO STAY SAFE IN BENIDORM

 FACT It is not even listed in the top 10

 In reality, the chances of losing your hard earned savings to a pickpocket in Benidorm is much lower than in many other Holiday resorts.
-HOWEVER Here are a few tips to watch out for while in Benidorm, so we can decrease those numbers even lower.
+HOWEVER Here are a few tips to watch out for to stay safe in Benidorm, so we can decrease those numbers even lower.

 - Do not walk home alone, especially if you are a bit under the weather.
 People who are drunk cannot defend themselves very well.
 They become the easy target.